How To Punch Correctly

 One of the biggest mistakes beginners make when learning how to make a fist is allowing their thumbs to protrude outward.
 This type of hand position is dangerous and can often lead to numerous hand and finger injuries as well as powerless blows.
 Please remember to always keep your thumbs tightly wrapped around the other two fingers when throwing punches.

-Training Your Arms and Hands
+Training Your Arms and Hands for Devastating Power

 Proper finger placement and fist configuration is important but that's really only half of the equation.
 You must have strong hands, wrists and forearms to withstand the force of power punching.
 You will, therefore, need to perform specific hand and forearm strengthening exercises.
-Bruce Lee was well aware of this important point.
+Bruce Lee was aware of this fact.
 As a matter of fact, he would religiously strengthen and develop his hands and forearms.
 The next time you look through a Jeet Kune Do book, observe a photo of Lee's forearms and you'll see his massive and well conditioned flexor and extensor muscles.
 He knew that powerful and injury free punching depends largely on the overall strength and structural integrity of your hands, wrists and forearms.

 There are many efficient ways of strengthening your hands, wrists and forearms for the rigors of punching.
 If you are low on cash and just starting out, you can begin by squeezing a tennis ball a couple times per week.
 One hundred repetitions per hand would be a good start.
 Later on you can add power putty to your strengthening routine.
 This unique hand exerciser is made up of silicone rubber that can be squeezed, pulled, pinched, clawed and stretched in just about any conceivable direction.
 This tough resistant putty will strengthen the muscles of you forearm, wrists, hands and fingers.